-We encourage studio spirit and fellowship among studios, if you come with an attitude of we are “here to win” or “here to beat others” then this is not the competition for your studio/school.
+At Dance Machine, we encourage studio spirit and fellowship among studios.
+If you come with an attitude of we are “here to win” or “here to beat others,” then this is not the competition for your studio/school.
 We promote an environment of positive energy and growth of the students.

-- INTERMEDIATE: This level is for recreational students, those who only take class or practice in an instructional situation less than 5 hours per week.
-This includes all solo, duo, duet, trio times, as well as weekly practice time in addition to classes.
+- INTERMEDIATE: This level is for recreational students, those who only take class or practice in an instructional situation for less than 5 hours per week.
+This includes all solo, duo, duet, and trio times, as well as weekly practice time in addition to classes.

-You will compete in the division entered…please do not ask us to change it on the day of competition!
+You will compete in the division entered.
+Please do not ask us to change it on the day of competition!

 Because NO competition can possibly know how many hours a child dances or for how many years they have danced, teachers are left to their own sound judgment when entering routines.
 The judges may elevate routines that are obviously under-placed.
-All decisions are Final.
+All decisions are FINAL.